cphurley82/toyssd/docs/docker_design.md

 - Docker layers are cached using `cache-from` and `cache-to` for faster builds.
 - Build artifacts (`ccache`, CMake build outputs) are cached to avoid redundant compilation.
 - Optionally, the `runtime` image is published to GHCR for users who only need to run simulations.
+- Dependency manifest artifact: each CI job runs `pip freeze` (via `uv pip freeze` for macOS and `pip freeze` inside the Docker dev image) and uploads the results so we can trace exactly which versions were used.
 - **Optional SBOM artifact:** produce an SBOM for the built image and upload it as a CI artifact or echo it to logs for provenance, e.g.:

 ```yaml